Separative chemistry, materials and processes (MAT P2)

 Objectives

-The graduate is trained for jobs in industry and research in the field of separative chemistry, materials and processes, particularly in the nuclear sector (fuel cycle, reactor operation, radiation protection and safety, waste management, decontamination and dismantling) or the recycling of strategic metals (extractive and separative chemistry, reprocessing).
+Graduates are trained for jobs in industry and research in the fields of separative chemistry, materials and processes, particularly in the nuclear sector (fuel cycle, reactor operation, radiation protection and safety, waste management, decontamination and dismantling) or in the recycling of strategic metals (extractive and separative chemistry, reprocessing).

-The pedagogical content of this training is integrated over the two years, with a progressive acquisition of knowledge in the various disciplines and a precise chronological sequence of teaching units allowing for a specialized and multidisciplinary high-level education.
-The aim is to acquire scientific and technical knowledge as well as working methods and communication tools.
+The program's pedagogical content is integrated over the two years, with progressive acquisition of knowledge in the various disciplines and a precise chronological sequence of teaching units, making it possible to offer high-level, specialized, multidisciplinary teaching.
+The aim is to acquire scientific and technical knowledge, as well as working methods and communication tools.

 Read more